 The most striking finding of this study is the level of liver disease attributable to overweight/obesity in middle-aged women.
 While the association between alcohol consumption and liver disease is widely recognized, the association between obesity and liver disease is not widely recognized and strategies for preventing and detecting liver disease should be developed accommodating these findings.

 This study shows that in women aged 50-74, those who are overweight or obese have an increased risk of liver disease.
 Women who drink moderate amounts of alcohol are at the lowest risk of liver disease, compared to those who drink more alcohol or those who abstain.
-Surprisingly, of the two risk factors, BMI presented the greater risk.
-For example, compared to the baseline group (normal BMI or moderate alcohol), obesity is associated with a 140% increase in risk whereas drinking ≥21 units/week increases risk by 101%.
+Surprisingly, of the two risk factors, BMI presented Although BMI presents a significant risk, alcohol still appears to present the greater risk.
+For example, compared to the baseline group (normal BMI or moderate alcohol), obesity is associated with a 127% 140% increase in risk whereas drinking ≥21 units/week increases risk by 159% 101%.
 Abstinence is associated with a higher risk than being overweight.
 It is possible that some abstainers had previously been heavy drinkers and had become abstinent because they were aware of the risks of heavy drinking.

-When combinations of risk are considered, compared to a baseline category (normal BMI and moderate alcohol) higher BMI (to ≥30) confers a greater risk than higher alcohol consumption (to ≥21 units).
+When combinations of risk are considered, compared to a baseline category (normal BMI and moderate alcohol) higher alcohol consumption (to ≥21 units) confers a greater risk than higher BMI (to ≥30)..
 The presence of two risk factors is generally more hazardous than having a single risk factor.

 After adjustment for confounding due to metabolic risk factors, the hazard ratios attributable to BMI and alcohol consumption decreased, suggesting that these factors may be contributing to the risk of liver disease associated with greater than normal BMI.
 It is biologically plausible that diabetes, hypercholesterolaemia and hypertension may contribute to liver disease over and above that caused by fatty liver disease and alcoholic liver toxicity.
 The corollary is that obesity can cause liver morbidity and mortality in the absence of the metabolic syndrome, providing evidence that case ascertainment cannot be restricted to those overweight or obese patients with features of the metabolic syndrome.
 In this model, a supra-additive effect on risk was demonstrated in the presence of obesity and consumption of alcohol ≥21 units/week.